-28. Enter the amount from Part 3, Line 27.

-- 29. Enter the amount of Estimated and Capital Gain Tax Payments made on your behalf FOR EACH PERIOD ONLY.
-In Column 1 enter the payments for the period January 1st through April 30th .
-In the second column enter the payments made from May 1st though June 17th.
-In the third column enter the payments made between June 18th and September 16th.
-And in the fourth column enter the payments made between September 17th and January 15th. - 30.
-FOR EACH PERIOD ONLY, enter the amount of Delaware withholding, S Corp payments and Refundable Business Credits. - 31.
+- 28. Enter the amount from Part 3, Line 27. - 29.
+Enter the amount of Estimated and Capital Gain Tax Payments made on your behalf FOR EACH PERIOD ONLY.
+In Column 1, enter the payments for the period January 1st through April 30th.
+In the second column enter the payments made for the period May 1st through June 15th.
+In the third column enter the payments made for the period June 16 through September 17th.
+In the fourth column enter the payments made for the period September 18th through January 15th. - FOR EACH PERIOD ONLY.
+Enter the amount of Delaware withholding, S Corporation payments and Refundable Business Credits. - 31.
 Add Lines 29 and 30.